avechuch0/telegram-hitbackscammer/README.md

 telegram-hitbackscammer.py is a practical application of Annoyance, Attribution and Attack core concepts of active defense and offensive countermeausures to screw up threat actor activities, which can help on combating data theft, financial fraud prevention, impersonation, save people's data, and contributing for a world wiped of phishing :)

-Want more information around this concepts:
+Want more information around these concepts:

 https://icdt.osu.edu/offensive-countermeasures-art-active-defense